The Revolution

 The implications are profound: rapid paramedic deployment to scenes inaccessible by ground, on-demand transport of blood products and critical medications, interfacility patient transfers that bypass traffic entirely, and new response models that decouple clinical care from the traditional ambulance. eVTOL creates options EMS has never had before — and the agencies that move first will define how those options are used.

-In Certification Now
+In Certification & eIPP Operations

 The Aircraft & the Operators